IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

 Substituting the obtained expression into~\eqref{Y-F}, one can notice the multiplication by the measure.
-The first exponent in brackets in~\eqref{Green_retarded_lw} always prevails, forasmuch as the second is “switched on” only at the upper limit of integration and has been irrelevant (with an eye to escape from an additional logarithm) for the very soft, long-wavelength modes' approximation.
+The first exponent in brackets in~\eqref{Green_retarded_lw} always prevails, forasmuch as the second is ''switched on'' only at the upper limit of integration and has been irrelevant (with an eye to escape from an additional logarithm) for the very soft, long-wavelength mode approximation.
 Therefore, at the leading logarithm approximation, equation~\eqref{Y-F} takes a simple form

-Note that we did not use any particular choice of the vacuum.\footnote{Howbeit, one can arrive at the form of the retarded Green’s function as~\eqref{Green_retarded_lw} owing to the explicit form for the basis functions of the chosen vacuum in the Fock space, the so-called Bunch-Davies vacuum~\cite{Bunch:1978yq}; see the seminal work~\cite{2005NuPhS.148..108W}.
-To do this, use the explicit form for Bunch-Davies' basis functions and expand them up to the third order in $k$, taking into account that we are interested only in the contribution of the long-wavelength modes $k\leq H\e^{Ht}$.} One can now iteratively use equation~\eqref{Y-F_k0} to calculate the correlation functions of the massless field $\phi\left(t, \x \right)$ relying only on the known two-point correlation function of the free massless field $\phi_0\left(t, \x \right)$.
+Note that we did not use any particular choice of the vacuum.\footnote{Howbeit, one can arrive at the form of the retarded Green’s function~\eqref{Green_retarded_lw} owing to the explicit form for the basis functions of the chosen vacuum in the Fock space, the so-called Bunch{--}Davies vacuum~\cite{Bunch:1978yq}; see the seminal work~\cite{2005NuPhS.148..108W}.
+To do this, use the explicit form for Bunch{--}Davies basis functions and expand them up to the third order in $k$, taking into account that we are interested only in the contribution of the long-wavelength modes $k\leq H\e^{Ht}$.} One can now use equation~\eqref{Y-F_k0} iteratively to calculate the correlation functions of the massless field $\phi\left(t, \x \right)$ relying only on the known two-point correlation function of the free massless field $\phi_0\left(t, \x \right)$.

-Through the use of equation~\eqref{Y-F_k0}, one can define the free massive field $ \tilde{\phi}\left(t, \x \right)$ via the free massless one as see Appendix~\ref{AddMass}, namely~\eqref{phi_tilde_sol}.
-This introduced relation, in addition to the massive Yang-Feldman-type equation, is very important for us.
+Using equation~\eqref{Y-F_k0}, one can define the free massive field $ \tilde{\phi}\left(t, \x \right)$ via the free massless one as see appendix~\ref{AddMass}, namely~\eqref{phi_tilde_sol}.
+This introduced relation, in addition to the massive Yang{--}Feldman-type equation, is very important for us.
 We employ it to calculate the two-point correlation function of the free massive scalar field, relying only on the known infrared part of the free massless one.